mzdaniel/loadconfig/docs/basic.md

 But what about the DRY (Don't Repeat Yourself) principle?
 And what about descriptive programming?
-Lets explore some of the best features like include and CLG (Command Line Generator) in the :ref:`intermediate tutorial`
+Let's explore some of the best features like include and CLG (Command Line Generator) in the [intermediate tutorial][].

+[intermediate tutorial]: intermediate.md